 - Pixel 4a XL: No

-As mentioned above, we loved the Pixel 3a, and it was a runaway success for Google.
+As mentioned above, we loved the Pixel 3a, and it was a runaway success for Google too.
 It launched with an RRP of £399, with the Pixel 3a XL costing £469 − roughly half as much as the Pixel 3 (£739) and Pixel 3 XL (£869), which didn’t sell particularly well.

 In its Q2 2019 earnings call on July 25, just three months after the launch of the Pixel 3a range, Google revealed that the 3a and 3a XL had already more than doubled sales of its handsets year-on-year.
 Doubled.
 In just three months.